Medication

 Implementation:

-Non-prescribed oral medications (e.g.: head-ache tablets) will not be administered by school staff.
+Non-prescribed oral medications (eg: headache tablets) will not be administered by school staff.

 Staff are provided with information on students who suffer from severe allergic reactions (Anaphylaxis).
-Information re these students will be published in Compass.
-‘EpiPen’s are kept at the College for emergency use.
+Information regarding these students will be published in Compass.
+EpiPen’s are kept in student services for emergency use.